daletovar/zsparse/README.md

 # zsparse
-A library for zarr compressed sparse matricies
+A library for zarr compressed sparse matrices